Sculpture garden behind Dorpsstraat 7

 Barbara Kletter: Scale 1:4

-In sculpture garden from 1990 to the present.
+In sculpture garden from 1990 to now.

 Art Catalog: Scale 1:4

-In sculpture garden from 1990 to the present.
+In sculpture garden from 1990 to now.

 Artwork Two Geese by Wim Sebel

-Wim Sebel: Two geese
+Wim Sebel: Two Geese

-In sculpture garden from 2014 to the present.
+In sculpture garden from 2014 to now.

-Art catalog: Two Geese
+Art Catalog: Two Geese

 Theresa van der Pant: Great Baikal Seal

-In sculpture garden from 2014 to the present.
+In sculpture garden from 2014 to now.

-Art catalog: Great Baikal Seal
+Art Catalog: Giant Baikal Seal

-Dicky Brand: Monument to a tree
+Dicky Brand: Monument for a tree

 In sculpture garden from 1990 to 2014.

-Art catalog: Monument to a Tree
+Art Catalog: Monument for a Tree

 Artwork Facades by Hans van Bentem

-Hans van Bentem: Façades
+Hans van Bentem: Facades

 In sculpture garden until 2014.